CodeSolid/cassandra.g8/README.md

-# Giter8 Starer Project for Cassandra
+# Giter8 Starter Project for Cassandra

 This is a [giter8](https://github.com/n8han/giter8) template for a simple Cassandra project using Scala.